-Generative Topographic Mapping (GTM)[16] is an algorithm for finding an optimal user-defined low-dimensional representation of high-dimensional data.
-This process is known as dimension reduction, which plays a key role in scientific data visualization.
-In a nutshell, GTM is an unsupervised learning method for modeling the density of data and finding a non-linear mapping of high-dimensional data in a low-dimensional space.
-To reduce the high computational costs and memory requirements in the conventional GTM process for large and high-dimensional datasets, GTM Interpolation [17] has been developed as an out-of-sample extension to process much larger data points with minor trade-off of approximation.
-GTM Interpolation takes only a part of the full dataset, known as samples, for a compute-intensive training process and applies the trained result to the rest of the dataset, known as out-of-samples.
+high-dimensional data in a low-dimensional space.
+To reduce the high computational costs and memory requirements in the conventional GTM process for large and high-dimensional data sets, GTM Interpolation [17] has been developed as an out-of-sample extension to process much larger data points with minor trade-off of approximation.
+GTM Interpolation takes only a part of the full data set, known as samples, for a compute-intensive training process and applies the trained result to the rest of the data set, known as out-of-samples.
 With this interpolation approach in GTM, one can visualize millions of data points with modest amount of computations and memory requirement.

-The size of the input data for the interpolation algorithms consisting of millions of data points usually ranges in gigabytes, while the size of the output data in lower dimensions are orders of magnitude smaller than the input data.
-The input data can be partitioned arbitrarily on the data point boundaries in order to generate computational sub tasks.
-The output data from the sub tasks can be collected using a simple merging operation and do not require any special combining functions.
+The size of the input data for the interpolation algorithm consists of millions of data points and usually ranges in gigabytes, whereas the size of the output data in lower dimensions are orders of magnitude smaller than the input data.
+Input data can be partitioned arbitrarily on the data point boundaries in order to generate computational subtasks.
+The output data from the subtasks can be collected using a simple merging operation and do not require any special combining functions.
 The GTM Interpolation application is highly memory intensive and requires a large amount of memory proportional to the size of the input data.